-This bill would allow an individual or corporate income tax credit to a person who is engaged in the business of growing food crops in the Commonwealth, and who donates such crops to a nonprofit food bank.
+This bill would allow an individual or corporate income tax credit to a person engaged in the business of farming for growing food crops in the Commonwealth and donating such crops to a nonprofit food bank.
 The amount of the credit would equal 30 percent of the fair market value of such crops.
 No taxpayer would be permitted to claim more than \$5,000 in credits for a taxable year.

-The Tax Commissioner would be prohibited from issuing more than \$1.75 million in tax credits in any fiscal year.
-Taxpayers would be required to submit an application to the Department in accordance with the forms, instructions, dates, and procedures prescribed by the Department.
+Under this legislation, the Tax Commissioner would be prohibited from issuing more than \$250,000 in tax credits in any fiscal year.
+Taxpayers would be required to submit an application to the Department of Taxation ("the Department") in accordance with the forms, instructions, dates, and procedures prescribed by the Department.